yujenyu/Group11_Project/Meetings/meeting.md

 ### Notes & decisions

-Remove "Futurism" and "Pop Art" from timeline.
+Remove "Futurism" and "Pop Art" from the timeline.

 ### Next steps